umbraco/UmbracoDocs/marketplace-and-integrations/packages/authorized-services.md

 This value will be retrieved from the registered service app.
 As the name suggests, it should be kept secret and so is probably best not added directly to `appSettings.json` and checked into source control.

 ###### UseProofKeyForCodeExchange *

-This flag will extend the OAuth flow with an additional security layer called [PKCE - Proof Key for Code Exchange](https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow-with-proof-key-for-code-exchange-pkce).
+This flag will extend the OAuth flow with an additional security layer called [PKCE (Proof Key for Code Exchange)](https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow-with-proof-key-for-code-exchange-pkce).

-In the OAuth with PKCE flow, a random code will be generated on the client and stored under the name `code_verifier`, and then using the `SHA-256` algorithm it will be hashed under the name `code_challenge`.
+In the OAuth with PKCE (Proof Key for Code Exchange) flow, a random code will be generated on the client and stored under the name `code_verifier`.
+Using the `SHA-256` algorithm it will be hashed under the name `code_challenge`.

 When the authorization URL is generated, the `code_challenge` will be sent to the OAuth Server, which will store it.
-The next request for access token will pass the `code_verifier` as a header key, and the OAuth Server will compare it with the previously sent `code_challenge`.
+The next request for access token will pass the `code_verifier` as a header key.
+The OAuth Server will compare it with the previously sent `code_challenge`.

 ###### Scopes *